SeclaPanda/Bank-kursach/README.md

 # Bank
- Am app for some bank on Python
+ An app for some bank on Python